-- Continue to oversee and support the work of TIA Yukon’s subcommittees, including the Tourism Marketing Committee (TMC).
+- Continue to oversee and support the work of TIA Yukon’s subcommittees.

 - Develop staff manuals to provide a clear, written record of up-to-date policies, procedures and recent history of the organization.

-- Operate current TIA programs (YTTF, TCMF and the Giovanni Castellarin Scholarship) and explore ways to make them more effective and accessible to industry.
+- Operate current TIA programs (YTTF, WTTC Safe Travels Stamp, Elevate) and explore ways to make them more effective and accessible to industry.